 Another condenser mic on this list is the Samson Go Mic.
 This small, portable mic with a multi-purpose design ensures high-quality voice recording directly to your PC or laptop.

-While the other mics we’ve reviewed in this list have a tripod, this one is unique as it actually has a rotatable clamp that clips to your screen or table and that way takes up barely any space at all.
+While the other mics I’ve reviewed in this list have a tripod, this one is unique as it actually has a rotatable clamp that clips to your screen or table and, that way, takes up barely any space at all.

 Who is it best for?